pentahedron/raylibpy-template/README.md

 * Install the Python extension for VS Code.

-* Open main.py.

-* Press F5 to run the game.
+* Open main.py, and then press F5 to run the game.

 That’s it — no extra setup required.